JGCRI/pygcam/docs/source/project-xml.rst

 baseline scenario.
 If ``runFor="policy"`` is set, the step is run only or *non*-baseline strategies.
 By default steps are run for both baseline and policy scenarios.

+If a step's "optional" attribute is set to "true", the step is run only if it is explicitly mentioned via the ``-s`` flag; by default it is not run.
+This allows you to define steps that are used only occasionally.
+Optional steps are identified as such in the output of the ``run -l`` sub-command and flag.

 If the ``group`` attribute is set, the step is run only when processing the named scenario group.
 This allows you to define steps specific to